Contemporary-Physicslab/TN2985/chapters/Experiment 2/Boltzmann.md

 https://contemporary-physicslab.github.io/NP-new-style/main/Deel5/BoltzmannT.html

-In one of the prescribed experiments, you investigated the $(U,I)$ characteristic of a diode at a constant temperature.
+In the experiment described above it is possible  investigated the $(U,I)$ characteristic of a diode at a constant temperature.
 However, the Boltzmann energy distribution also includes a temperature dependence.
 Based on this experiment, you can determine the effect of temperature on the characteristic of a diode and an Ohmic resistor.

 ## Introduction